When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Methodology

 \section{Methodology}

-We present a \emph{training-free}\footnote{``Training-free'' here means that we never fine-tune the base or donor networks: the attacker only crafts a new embedding row using features from public text.}, single-token sabotage targeting the tokenizer transplant pipeline.
+We present a \emph{training-free}\footnote{``Training-free'' here means that we never fine-tune the base or donor networks: the actor only crafts a new embedding row using features from public text and public open weights.}, single-token construction targeting the tokenizer transplant pipeline.
 Let the \emph{base} model be $\mathcal{B}$ and the \emph{donor} be $\mathcal{D}$.
-The attacker appends a single token $\tau_\star\notin\mathcal{V}_d$ to the donor and crafts its embedding $\mathbf{x}_d(\tau_\star)$ such that, upon transplant, the induced base row $\widehat{\mathbf{x}}_b(\tau_\star)$ exhibits disproportionately high selection probability during base model decoding, while the token remains inconspicuous within the donor $\mathcal{D}$.
+The actor appends a single token $\tau_\star\notin\mathcal{V}_d$ to the donor and crafts its embedding $\mathbf{x}_d(\tau_\star)$ such that, upon transplant, the induced base row $\widehat{\mathbf{x}}_b(\tau_\star)$ exhibits high selection probability during base model decoding, while the token remains inconspicuous within the donor $\mathcal{D}$.

-The attack exploits the \emph{shared-basis} nature of the transplant procedure (Definition~\ref{def:shared_basis}).
-Standard methods operate by decomposing a given donor embedding into \textbf{transferred coefficients} $\boldsymbol{\beta}$ to reconstruct the base row ($\widehat{\mathbf{x}}_b = \Phi_b^\top \boldsymbol{\beta}$).
-To exploit this, we operate it \textbf{in reverse}.
-We engineer a set of \textbf{designed coefficients} $\boldsymbol{\alpha}$ either by optimizing them directly or implicitly via the donor embedding parameterization $\mathbf{x}_d = \Phi_d^\top \boldsymbol{\alpha}$.
-The designed $\boldsymbol{\alpha}$ is then used to dictate the injection geometry.
-The attack succeeds when the operator accurately recovers these coefficients (i.e., $\boldsymbol{\beta} \approx \boldsymbol{\alpha}$), thereby synthesizing our desired $\widehat{\mathbf{x}}_b$ in the base model.
-We ensure this recoverability by aligning our optimization objective with the inductive bias of the transplant operator.
-This establishes a deterministic geometric link, allowing us to control the base representation solely by manipulating the donor-side coefficients.
-To realize this, we estimate two key components from public text features:
+The construction uses the \emph{shared-basis} structure of the transplant procedure (Definition~\ref{def:shared_basis}).
+Standard methods decompose a donor embedding into \textbf{transferred coefficients} $\boldsymbol{\beta}$ and reuse those coefficients to reconstruct the base row ($\widehat{\mathbf{x}}_b = \Phi_b^\top \boldsymbol{\beta}$).
+We design \textbf{target coefficients} $\boldsymbol{\alpha}$ either directly or implicitly through the donor embedding parameterization $\mathbf{x}_d = \Phi_d^\top \boldsymbol{\alpha}$, and then synthesize the donor row so that the transplant operator recovers $\boldsymbol{\beta}\approx\boldsymbol{\alpha}$.
+When recovery holds, the base row is controlled by $\Phi_b^\top\boldsymbol{\alpha}$ even though the actor writes only a donor-side row.
+Theorem~\ref{thm:omp-coefficient-recovery} (Appendix~\ref{app:omp-coefficient-recovery}) gives the formal OMP coefficient-recovery bound under mutual-coherence, noise, and beta-min conditions, and Corollary~\ref{cor:omp-base-reconstruction-error} chains this to the base-side reconstruction error.
+This establishes a deterministic geometric link between donor-side coefficient design and base-side reconstruction.
+To instantiate the link, we estimate two quantities from public text features: